-6.3 Historical Background
+5.3 Historical Background Plettenberg Bay

-The general area immediately to the north of the Robberg peninsula is of interest because of the settlement by the survivors of the wreck of the Portuguese ship, the Sao Goncalo in 1630, preceding the settlement of the VOC at the Cape by two decades.
-The Sao Goncalo on her return trip from India, was wrecked in the bay formed by the Robberg headland.
+The general area to the north of the Robberg peninsula is of interest because of the settlement by the survivors of the wreck of the Portuguese ship, the Sao Goncalo in 1630, preceding the settlement of the VOC at the Cape by two decades.
+The Sao Goncalo, laden with pepper and porcelain on her return trip from India, was wrecked in the bay formed by the Robberg headland.
 The 100 survivors built various buildings of wood, including a church, and lived on the coast for approximately 8 months before sailing back to Portugal in two smaller vessels which they had built from the timber of the wreck.
-In 1977, Mr J Jerling, during levelling of land for the construction of his house, uncovered the survivors camp and retrieved a large collection of historical material, some of which are on display in the municipal offices.
+In 1977, Mr J Jerling, during levelling of land for the construction of his house, uncovered the survivors camp and retrieved a large collection of historical material.